Congruent and Similar Solids

 What we need now is a way to relate everything together.
 We can compare and contrast volumes and surface areas all the livelong day, but we'll only get caught in a web of formulas and confusion.

-Instead, we'll take a look at how shapes are similar, congruent, or not at all.
+Instead, we'll take a look at how shapes are similar, congruent, or neither.

 Similar solids have the same shape but not the same size.
 If we put their Facebook profile pictures side by side they wouldn't look similar, but all it takes is a comparison of their edges.